cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

+## 2025-11-05: General Catch-Up (Upcoming)

+In this meeting, the CRWG plans to meet and have a general catch-up about Cloud Robotics.
+This includes reviewing the past few sessions with guest talks, and how they contribute to our overall goal of building a Logging & Observability community guide.

-## 2025-10-22: INSAION with Sergi Grau-Moya and Victor Massagué Respall (Upcoming)
+## 2025-10-22: INSAION with Sergi Grau-Moya and Victor Massagué Respall

-The CRWG is pleased to welcome [Sergi Grau-Moya](https://www.linkedin.com/in/sergi-grau-moya-310749158/), Co-founder and CEO of [INSAION](https://www.insaion.com/), and [Victor Massagué Respall](https://www.linkedin.com/in/sergi-grau-moya-310749158/), Co-founder and CTO of INSAION, to our next meeting.
-INSAION provides an observability platform for your robot fleet, allowing users to optimise robot operations and explore advanced robot diagnostics.
-Sergi will share the purpose of the company and show some of the capabilities of the software, to add to the group's research of Logging & Observability.
+In this meeting, [Sergi Grau-Moya](https://www.linkedin.com/in/sergi-grau-moya-310749158/), Co-founder and CEO of [INSAION](https://www.insaion.com/), and [Victor Massagué Respall](https://www.linkedin.com/in/sergi-grau-moya-310749158/), Co-founder and CTO of INSAION, presented the INSAION platform to the group.
+This platform is an observability platform for your robot fleet, allowing users to optimise robot operations and explore advanced robot diagnostics.
+It also has some very impressive visualisations!

+The group then had time to ask follow-up questions, including what big takeaways INSAION had from customer conversations, and how to maintain a log of previous resolutions to apply to future issues.

+If you'd like to see the meeting, it is available on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zhIZoBRWFr4?si=UEmGWBH0Hh5gOgCV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 2025-10-08: AMP with Carter Schultz